 Labor Day is also a great time to remember the importance workplace safety.
 Most of us show up to work each day and we take it for granted that we will return home safely.
 Sadly, that is not always the case.
 The fact is – according to the National Safety Council – every 7 seconds, a worker is injured on the job – and each injury is preventable.

-Whether you work in an office, on a construction site, or behind the wheel of a truck, safety should be an important part of every workday.
+Whether you work in an office or warehouse, on a construction site, or behind the wheel of a truck, safety should be an important part of every workday.

 Likewise, the best way we can honor workers today and throughout the year, is to ensure safe and healthful working conditions for every man and woman – young and old alike.